Torvaney/ggsoccer/README.md

 ![](man/figures/README-example_passes-1.png)<!-- -->

 Because ggsoccer is implemented as ggplot layers, it makes customising a plot very easy.
-Here is a different example, plotting shots on a gray
+Here is a different example, plotting shots on a **gray** pitch.

-pitch:
+Note that by default, ggsoccer will display the whole pitch.
+To display a subsection of the pitch, simply set the plot limits as you would with any other ggplot2 plot.
+Here, we use the `xlim` and `ylim` arguments to `coord_flip`:

 ``` r